oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

 bash scripts/install_prerequisites.sh
 ```

 3. Make sure that you have **Python 2** installed, it is needed for the dev server to run.
 On Ubuntu 20 you can install it using `sudo apt install python2`.
-On Ubuntu 18 you can install it using `sudo apt install python-minimal`.
-If both of them do not work, try using `sudo apt install python2-minimal`.

 4. Install Chrome from [Google's website](https://www.google.com/chrome).
 You'll need this to run tests.